supercrab/AlexaLamp/README.md

 * Download the code, compile and upload code to Wemos D1
 * Test everything works as expected
 * Take a wooden block and hollow insides to fit components
-* Arrange all the components into the cavity **(ensure that wires carrying 240v are kept as short as possible and away from the Wemos and dimmer control board as brightness control can be affected**
+* Arrange all the components into the cavity but **ensure that wires carrying 240v are kept as short as possible and away from the Wemos and dimmer control board as brightness control can be affected**

 ## How to use